knupel/ROMANESCO-Processing/README.md

 Romanesco can be your manager to test your sketch in a P3D world.
 Those sketches are the progress work.
-For the [previous releases of Romanesco Unu](https://github.com/StanLepunK/ROMANESCO_previous_release). to download the last built version [app 1.0.1.26](http://romanescoproject.wordpress.com/download/)
+For the [previous releases of Romanesco Unu](https://github.com/StanLepunK/ROMANESCO_previous_release).
+To download the last built version [app 1.0.1.26](http://romanescoproject.wordpress.com/download/)

 ##Architecture Sketches
 * Romanesco : Sketch to set the Romanesco application.